-The land records at FamilySearch.org can be a bit difficult to use.
-Here is a set of instructions based on a presentation given to Saint John Branch by Ruth McQuinn.
+The instructions are based on a presentation given to Saint John Branch by Ruth McQuinn.